-For the Teacher Education Program and in alignment with the above values, the college's core beliefs incorporate a connection between a strong foundational knowledge base with professional practice.
+Consistent with the above values, the college's core beliefs incorporate a connection between a strong foundational knowledge base with professional practice.
 Professionals in education study and expand the knowledge base of effective practice and ground their practice in theory and research acquiring expertise through activities in diverse, field-based settings, which are exemplars of practice.
 They also promote high student achievement and a passion for learning by: